 - High pH water may be treated using continuous treatment, continuous discharge systems.
 These manufactured systems continuously monitor influent and effluent pH to ensure that pH values are within an acceptable range before being discharged. - All systems must have fail safe automatic shut off switches in the event that pH is not within the acceptable discharge range. - Only trained operators may operate manufactured systems.
-System manufacturers often provide trained operators or training on their devices. - The following procedure may be used when not using a continuous discharge system: - o Prior to treatment, Thurston County must be notified. - Every effort should be made to isolate the potential high pH water in order to treat it separately from other stormwater on-site. - Water should be stored in an acceptable storage facility, detention pond, or containment cell prior to treatment. - O Transfer water to be treated to the treatment structure.
-Ensure that treatment structure size is sufficient to hold the amount of water that is to be treated.
-Do not fill tank completely, allow at least 2 feet of freeboard. - O The operator samples the water for pH and notes the clarity of the water.
+System manufacturers often provide trained operators or training on their devices. - The following procedure may be used when not using a continuous discharge system: - Prior to treatment, Thurston County must be notified. - Every effort should be made to isolate the potential high pH water in order to treat it separately from other stormwater on-site. - Water should be stored in an acceptable storage facility, detention pond, or containment cell prior to treatment. - Transfer water to be treated for pH to the pH treatment structure.
+Ensure that pH treatment structure size is sufficient to hold the amount of water that is to be treated.
+Do not fill the pH treatment structure completely, allow at least 2 feet of freeboard.

+- The operator samples the water within the pH treatment structure for pH and notes the clarity of the water.
 As a rule of thumb, less CO2 is necessary for clearer water.
-This information shall be recorded. - o In the pH adjustment structure, add CO2 until the pH falls in the range of 6.9 to 7.1.
+The results of the samples and water clarity observations shall be recorded. - In the pH adjustment structure, add CO2 until the pH falls in the range of 6.9 to 7.1.
 Remember that pH water quality standards apply so adjusting pH to within 0.2 pH units of receiving water (background pH) is recommended.
 It is unlikely that pH can be adjusted to within 0.2 pH units using dry ice.
-Compressed carbon dioxide gas should be introduced to the water using a carbon dioxide diffuser located near the bottom of the tank; this will allow carbon dioxide to bubble up through the water and diffuse more evenly.

-- O Slowly discharge the water making sure water does not get stirred up in the process.
-Release about 80 percent of the water from the structure leaving any sludge behind. - o Discharge treated water through a pond or drainage system. - Excess sludge needs to be disposed of properly as concrete waste.
+Compressed carbon dioxide gas should be introduced to the water using a carbon dioxide diffuser located near the bottom of the tank; this will allow carbon dioxide to bubble up through the water and diffuse more evenly. - Slowly discharge the water making sure water does not get stirred up in the process.
+Release about 80 percent of the water from the pH treatment structure leaving any sludge behind.
+If turbidity remains above the maximum allowable, consider adding filtration to the treatment train. - Discharge treated water through a pond or drainage system. - Excess sludge needs to be disposed of properly as concrete waste.
 If several batches of water are undergoing pH treatment, sludge can be left in the treatment structure for the next batch treatment.
-Dispose of sludge when it fills 50 percent of tank volume. - Sites that must implement flow control for the developed site must also control stormwater release rates during construction.
-All treated stormwater must go through a flow control facility before being released to surface waters which require flow control.
+Dispose of sludge when it fills 50 percent of tank volume. - Disposal must comply with applicable local, state, and federal regulations.